jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 {:toc}

-{% highlight text %}
-## Warning: no function found corresponding to methods exports from
-## 'SparseM' for: 'coerce'
-{% endhighlight %}

 Say we are given a data set where we want to group by a given category and compute summary statistics based on that category.
 The general process is